Neural \'{E}tendue Expander for Ultra-Wide-Angle High-Fidelity Holographic Display

-Instead, researchers have explored expanding the display \'{e}tendue by employing optical elements with randomized scattering properties in front of an SLM\cite{buckley2006viewingAngle,Huang2015UltrahighcapacityNP,Yu2017UltrahighdefinitionD3,Park2019UltrathinWL,kuo2020expansion}.
+Instead, researchers have explored expanding the display \'{e}tendue by employing optical elements with randomized scattering properties in front of an SLM\cite{buckley2006viewingAngle,Huang2015UltrahighcapacityNP,Yu2017UltrahighdefinitionD3,Park2019UltrathinWL,kuo2020expansion,Yu2023Ultrahigh}.
 The static nature of these elements facilitates fabrication of pixel areas at the micron-scale, an order of magnitude lower than for a dynamic element such as the SLM, thus resulting in an enlarged diffraction angle\cite{Genet2007LightIT}.
 However, existing elements of this type exhibit randomized scattering that is agnostic to the optical setup and the images to be displayed.
 As modern SLMs have limited degrees of freedom for wavefront shaping, the random modulation delivered by these scattering elements results in low-fidelity \'{e}tendue expanded holograms.
 Relaxing high frequencies beyond the human retinal resolution improves the fidelity, however the displayed holograms still suffer from low reconstruction fidelity\cite{kuo2020expansion}.
-Furthermore, extensive calibration is necessary in the case where the scattering properties are unknown\cite{mosk2012controlling,conkey2015super,vellekoop2010exploiting,popoff2010measuring}.
+Furthermore, extensive calibration is necessary in the case where the scattering properties are unknown\cite{mosk2012controlling,conkey2015super,vellekoop2010exploiting,popoff2010measuring,Yu2023Ultrahigh}.
+Recent work explores using lenses and lenslet arrays\cite{monin2022analyzing} to expand the field-of-view but this approach forces the eye pupil's position to match that of the lenses or lenslets, thus shrinking the effective eyebox size, see Supplementary Note 5 for comparison experiments.
+Another line of work investigates tilting cascades\cite{monin2022exponential}, however, this system has a large physical footprint consisting of several 4F relays.
+Specifically, this system requires one 4F relay per 2$\times$ factor of \'{e}tendue expansion, thus three 4F relays are needed to achieve 8$\times$ expansion along one axis, spanning roughly a meter in length.
+Moreover, the approach requires two parallel cascades to expand the \'{e}tendue in both the horizontal and vertical directions, further increasing the physical form factor.